Sembach Kaserne: 38th Tactical Missile Wing

-After the departure of the 66th, Sembach was taken over by the 7127th Support Group in June 1958 as a 'placeholder' unit.
-The 38th Tactical Missile Wing, originally activated at Hahn Air Base, Germany, 18 June 1958, assumed its new headquarters at Sembach Air Base, Germany, including all supporting squadrons, including the 38th TMW Hospital, on 29 August 1959, becoming the first operational missile base in the U.S. Air Force.
+After the departure of the 66th, Sembach was taken over by the 7127th Support Group in June 1958, as a 'placeholder' unit.
+The 38th Tactical Missile Wing, originally activated at Hahn Air Base, Germany, 18 June 1958, assumed its new headquarters at Sembach Air Base, Germany, including all supporting squadrons and the 38th TMW Hospital on 29 August 1959, becoming the first operational missile base in the U.S. Air Force.

-The 38th TMW was originally composed of three Tactical Missile groups, the 585th Tactical Missile Group at Bitburg AB, the 586th Tactical Missile Group at Hahn AB, and the 587th Tactical Missile Group at Sembach AB, in addition to a headquarters unit.
+The 38th TMW was originally composed of three Tactical Missile groups: the 585th Tactical Missile Group at Bitburg AB, the 586th Tactical Missile Group at Hahn AB, and the 587th Tactical Missile Group at Sembach AB, in addition to a headquarters unit.
 The Tactical Missile Groups were inactivated 25 September 1962 and the 38th TMW assumed direct control of all squadrons.
 The 38th TMW was composed of launch and maintenance squadrons at detached and remote installations at Sembach, Hahn, and Bitburg air bases in Germany, in addition to being the host wing at Sembach.

 The 38th Tactical Missile Wing had the distinction of maintaining two separate weapons systems, not once, but twice.
-First by bringing the TM-76 Mace "A" operational in August, 1959, while maintaining the TM-61C Matador combat ready until September 1962.
-Later, the Mace "A" later re-numbered to MGM-13A, remained operational until 1966, concurrently with the hard site TM-76 Mace "B", brought operational in June, 1964 at Bitburg with the 71st TMS.
+First, by bringing the TM-76 Mace "A" operational in August 1959, while maintaining the TM-61C Matador combat ready until September 1962.
+Later, the Mace "A", later re-numbered to MGM-13A, remained operational until 1966, concurrently with the hard site TM-76 Mace "B", brought operational in June 1964 at Bitburg with the 71st TMS.
 The 38th TMW won the U.S. Air Force Outstanding Unit Award twice during its activation at Sembach.

 The 38th TMW inactivated in September 1966, and its missiles were returned to the United States.
-The 2d Mobile Communications Group moved to Sembach Air Base in November 1966 from Toul-Rousieres Air Base, France after the French withdrawal from NATO's integrated military force structure.
+The 2d Mobile Communications Group moved to Sembach Air Base in November 1966 from Toul-Rosières Air Base, France, after the French withdrawal from NATO's integrated military force structure.

 The 603d Air Base Wing was activated after the departure of the 38th to administer Sembach Air Base and to perform a mission of support for the 601st Tactical Control Group (TCG) and the 7th Air Commando Squadron.
 The 601st TCG had been stationed at Sembach Air Base since its activation on 15 February 1965.
 The 7th Air Commando Squadron had moved to Sembach from Eglin Air Force Base, Florida in March 1964 and left Sembach in 1968.